Mysthaps/LobotomyCorp/README.md

 Each added Abnormality have different Observation Levels that unlock more of their Information.
 This is based on the amount of rounds played with that Abnormality in your Joker slots.

-*Note: The **Unlock All** function will **not** unlock Abnormalities' Information.
-You have to use Debug Mode's **Unlock** function.*

 ## Abnormalities, as Boss Blinds
 Some Abnormalities are able to ***breach***.
-In addition, some breaching Abnormalities can guarantee that the next Ante's boss blind is an Abnormality.
+In addition, some breaching Abnormalities can change the upcoming fights to be an Abnormality as a Boss Blind.
 These blinds are very hard to take down, make sure you're well-prepared before tackling on these challenges.

 ## Extraction Pack